LEAP Program Chair

 University Hospital München

 Susanne Schneider is a consultant neurologist with broad clinical and academic experience and with a great passion for research into the pathophysiology of Movement Disorders.
 Following her PhD in movement disorders at the UCL Queen Square Institute of Neurology in London, UK. she continued her keen research interest in clinically-applied genetics.
-She is the author of more than 160 papers and chapters and the Editor of four books (amongst others, of the book "Leadership in Movement Disorders", published together with Cynthia Comella in 2019).
-She is an active member of the International Parkinson and Movement Disorders Society, currently serving on the Scientific and Ethical Issues Committee, the Web Editorial Board committee (Co-Chair), the Infection Related Movement Disorder Study Group (Co-Chair) and the LEAP Steering Committee, as well as the Program Committee of the 2019 World Parkinson Congress and 2020 IAPRD.
+She is the author of more than 180 papers and chapters and the Editor of four books (amongst others, of the book "Leadership in Movement Disorders", published together with Cynthia Comella in 2019).
+She is an active member of the International Parkinson and Movement Disorders Society, currently serving on the Scientific and Ethical Issues Committee, the Web Editorial Board committee (Co-Chair), the Infection Related Movement Disorder Study Group (Co-Chair) and the LEAP Steering Committee, as well as the Program Committee of the World Parkinson Congress and IAPRD.
 She is on the Editorial Board of several journals and is Associate Editor of the new journal, Clinical Parkinsonism Related Disorders.
 She was among the first graduates of the MDS LEAP program and has recently joined the LEAP faculty.

 Carolyn Sue MBBS, PhD, FRACP, FAAHMS